 The Baruch College Adjunct Faculty Handbook

 The evaluation form includes a series of questions covering, for example, your class preparation, presentation, and interaction with students.
-Students fill in their answers on a scale of 1-5 (i.e., Never Always); there is no place for comment on the form.
+Students fill in their answers on a scale of 1-5 (i.e., Never Always).

 A copy of the students' tabulated results will be placed in your department file.
 Check with your department secretary to find out when the evaluation is in (usually near the beginning of the next semester) and request a copy for your records.